printers-for-people/catboat/docs/Bootloaders.md

 options may be omitted, they default to `can0` and `~/klipper/out/klipper.bin` respectively.

-When building Klipper for use with CanBoot, select the 8 KiB Bootloader option.
+When building Kalico for use with CanBoot, select the 8 KiB Bootloader option.

 ## STM32F4 micro-controllers (SKR Pro 1.1)